sipeki/sfia2-colourpicker/README.md

 * When everything is as it should be and the micro service still does not run means that there is a fundamental issue with the declarations before the function is declared.
 * Solo work is a slower process rather than in groups.
-* A secure implementation requires DevOps to carry out manual tasks. .SSH Docker Login
+* A secure implementation requires DevOps to carry out manual tasks.
+SSH Docker Login is an example.
 * Containerization provides a flexible method to roll out micro services without overhead of setting up box.
 It is elastic.
-* It was difficult to visualise how the application was to be developed as I technologies frameworks and concepts were unknown.
+* Right at the start it was difficult to visualise in my head how the application was to be developed as I technologies frameworks and concepts were unknown.
 * Devops, cloud computing, containerisation, micro services are perfect symbiosis.
 * Containers are immutable.
-No longer have to provide root access to the box Reduced attach surface with less vectors.
+No longer have to provide root access to the box reduced attack surface with less vectors.

 > Author: Simon Kindlen